prisma/specs/prisma-framework/Readme.md

 **Editor's Note:** This specification is both a _draft_ and _forward-looking_.
 This spec was derived from an [end-to-end prototype](https://github.com/prisma/reconnaissance).
 Engineering has not yet vetted the spec or the prototype.

-The goals of this spec are to:
+The goal of this spec is to:

 - Provide a clear, unified picture of where we see the Prisma Framework going
 - Scout ahead of engineering with a throwaway prototype and a product spec that's grounded in reality